Understanding Best Buy Co's Unusual Options Activity | Benzinga

 Understanding Best Buy Co's Unusual Options Activity

-Shares of Best Buy Co (NYSE:BBY) saw some unusual options activity on Friday.
-Following the unusual option alert, the stock price moved down to $113.32.
+Shares of Best Buy Co (NYSE:BBY) saw some unusual options activity on Thursday.
+Following the unusual option alert, the stock price moved up to $115.19.

 - Sentiment: BULLISH